garden-rs/garden/doc/src/glossary.md

   String values can use shell `${variables}` expressions to interpolate and expand values in the string. `~` is expanded to `$HOME`.
-  These expressions can be used in most fields where strings are accepted, eg. when definiting variables, commands and environment variables.
+  These expressions can be used in most fields where strings are accepted, e.g. when defining variables, commands and environment variables.

 * **exec expressions**
   When a *string expression* starts with `$ ` (dollar-sign then space) then the